KJC King Dome: Use and facilities

-Originally planned solely as a cathedral for the Kingdom of Jesus Christ (KJC) of pastor Apollo Quiboloy, the KJC King Dome will be also used for other events such as concerts, boxing events and basketball games.
-The facility will host a cube scoreboard.
+Originally planned solely as a cathedral for the Kingdom of Jesus Christ (KJC) of pastor Apollo Quiboloy, the KJC King Dome is also used for other events such as concerts and sports events.
+The facility hosts a cube scoreboard.

-The King Dome will be part of the Kingdom Global City Commercial Complex, a mixed-used development registered as a Tourism Enterprise Zone (TEZ).
-The complex will house a condominium, a hotel, a museum, a hangar, a water park, a commercial center, and an administration complex.
+The Kingdome is part of the Kingdom Global City Commercial Complex, a mixed-used development registered as a Tourism Enterprise Zone (TEZ).
+The complex houses a condominium, a hotel, a museum, a hangar, a water park, a commercial center, and an administration complex.

-The King Dome itself will be bigger than the 55,000-capacity Philippine Arena, with the King Dome having a capacity of 75,000, making it the largest indoor arena in the world.
-Initially it was planned that the seating capacity of the King Dome was to be 50,000.
+Bigger than the 55,000-capacity Philippine Arena, the Kingdome itself has a capacity of 75,000, making it the largest indoor arena in the world.
+Initially, it was planned that the seating capacity of the Kingdome was to be 50,000.

 Architecture and design

+The KJC King Dome at night.

-An Australian architect firm is reportedly behind the design of the KJC King Dome while Manuel de Luna claims to be the principal architect of the KJC Dome.
-The design has been compared to the Staples Center by KJC leader Apollo Quiboloy, with one level of the multi-level King Dome excavated down due to its proximity to Davao City's international airport.
-It will occupy a floor area of 40000 to 50000 sqm.
-It will also have 38 elevators and an airconditioning system.
-A rectractable roof was proposed for the indoor arena but this suggestion was declined.
+An Australian architect firm is reportedly behind the design of the KJC King Dome while Manuel de Luna claims to be the principal architect of the arena.
+Its exterior is reminiscent of durian; while the golden canopies are inspired by the Philippine eagle.
+Its interiors combine "American, European, Oriental and modern design elements".
+The building has a floor area of 58,400 sqm; with its roofing covering 25,000 sqm and its center arena occupying a space of 6,616 sqm.

+The design has been compared to the Staples Center by KJC leader Apollo Quiboloy, with one level of the Kingdome excavated down 9 m below due to its proximity to Davao City's international airport in compliance to Civil Aviation Authority of the Philippines regulations.
+Its foundation is supported by 140 bored piles and 32 footings, being designed to withstand an Intensity IX earthquake.
+It has 24 "self-starting" escalators and 8 elevators.

 Dafeng, a firm involved in the project will provide the lighting, seating, curtain wall, and stage machinery of the indoor arena.
 The KJC Kingdome will have a double-curved glass curtain wall, a cellular aluminum panel system, and flood lighting.
 Its facade will look like a crown.
 The structure has six layers of insulation and waterproofing.

+KJC claims that the building has the country's largest air-conditioning load with its cooling system having a capacity of 10,800 tons of refrigeration.
+The facility uses 272-km main feeder cables and nearly 12-km chilled-water and condenser pipes.
+Meanwhile, its electricity supply is said larger than the demand of the nearby city of Samal, Davao del Norte.

+The property has a separate 7,000-sqm mechanical and electrical building housing eight cooling towers, 24 water pumps and eight chillers.
+It also has two main transformers connected from Davao Light; and eight standby generators.